Steps to become a Lawyer/Attorney in Texas

 Preparing for the Texas Bar Exam is vital to your success at passing it on the first try.
-The exam consists of four parts: Procedure/Evidence Exam, Multistate Performance Test (MPT), Multistate Bar Exam (MBE) and Texas Essay Exam.
+The exam consists of four parts: Procedure/Evidence Exam (P&E), Multistate Performance Test (MPT), Multistate Bar Exam (MBE) and Texas Essay Exam.
 As the last two sections are administered by the National Conference of Bar Examiners (NCBEX), study aids to help you pass these exams are found at the National Conference of Bar Examiners website.
-Additionally, the Texas Board of Law Examiners posts selected questions and answers from past Procedure/Evidence and Essay Exams at its website.
+Additionally, the Texas Board of Law Examiners posts outlines of subject matter to be tested on the P&E and Texas Essay portions of the test at its website.

 Bar exam preparation courses are also available throughout Texas, at a cost:

 - Texas Bar Flash – offers a study guide for the essay portion of the test

 - Southwest Bar Review – offers group classes to prepare for the Texas Bar Exam